We hold a range of information including:

 Under section 127, of the GIPA Act, we have exercised our discretion to waive all fees and charges associated with access applications.
 This supports the object of the GIPA Act, which is intended to facilitate access to government information at the lowest reasonable cost.

 Applicants intending to make a formal application are encouraged to consider the impact of the excluded information provisions on the information that they intend to request access to.
 This is outlined in summary at section 7.1 of this AIG.

-For further assistance, you can contact our Right to Information Officer (contact details provided at the bottom of this page).
+For further assistance, you can contact our Right to Information Officer (section 8.6).

 We are defined as an agency under the GIPA Act.
 The GIPA Act prescribes that some information held by us, which forms part of our complaint handling, review and investigative functions relating to the Information Commissioner and Privacy Commissioner, is excluded information.